TroyHernandez/IL_EJ_map/README.md

 # Illinois Environmental Justice Map

-This is a map that defines the Illinois Power Agency's (IPA) Environmental Justice (EJ) Communities.
+This code generates [a map](https://troyhernandez.shinyapps.io/IL_EJ_map/) (patience! it takes a minute load) that visualizes the Illinois Power Agency's (IPA) Environmental Justice (EJ) Communities.
 The IPA has a fund for renewable energy according to the [Future Jobs Energy Act](https://www.illinois.gov/sites/ipa/Pages/Renewable_Resources.aspx) which has a pot of money for job training for folks in EJ communities to install solar panels and what not.

 Here is what the IPA said about calculating which communities met the “EJ criteria”: